Academic Calendar 2025/26

 The MSW program consists of two streams, BSW graduates (Advanced stream) and non-BSW graduates (Foundational stream).

-Upon admission to the Advanced stream of the MSW program, students will take SOWK 700-level courses listed below over two years.
+Upon admission to the Advanced stream of the MSW program, students will take the 700-level Social Work courses listed below over five semesters.

 MSW required courses